convergence-rfq/convergence-market-maker-sample/README.md

 ## Using

-Add environment variables in .env file.
+Rename the file "env.example" to ".env".
+Add both public and private keys to the ".env" file.
-You may also need to update JSON files in the 'api-input' folder in order to create an RFQ.
+Update the JSON files in the 'api-input' folder to create the desired RFQ.

 Install dependencies by running